top of page

 The experiment

 As part of my AI audit across all life domains, I decided to paste three months of transaction data into an AI and ask it a deceptively simple question: What patterns do you see that I might be missing?
+I was looking for new insights or perspectives, I had not previosuly considerde myself.

 Not "categorise this."
 Not "give me a pie chart."
 Not "tell me where I'm overspending."
 Those are tool-level prompts.
 They get tool-level answers.